 […] One of the first three [illustrations] I had to do was the disappearance of the Baker, and I not unnaturally invented a Boojum.
 Mr. Dodgson wrote that it was a delightful monster, but that it was inadmissible.
 All his descriptions of the Boojum were quite unimaginable, and he wanted the creature to remain so.
 I assented, of course, though reluctant to dismiss what I am still confident is an accurate representation.
 I hope that some future Darwin in a new Beagle will find the beast, or its remains; if he does, I know he will confirm my drawing. […]

 What can science reveal of the nature of man and the universe of which it is a part?
 This is the quest of the Snark.

-There is a good translation of Carroll’s long poem into Italian by a particle physicist, Andriano Orefice.
+There is a good translation of Carroll’s long poem into Italian by Andriano Orefice, an Italian particle physicist.
 He linked the Snark hunting expedition to Charles Darwin‘s Beagle voyage.
 Here are my notes about his translation: